NielsLiisberg/Python-FastAPI-demo/readme.md

 python --version
 ```

-## Next step: Install fastAPI python framework
+## Next step: Install FastAPI Python framework

-Let's make a directory in our project folder for fastAPI and clone **this** git repo:
+Let's make a directory in our project folder for FastAPI and clone `this` git repo:

 ```
-mkdir /prj/fastAPI
+mkdir /prj/FastAPI
 git -c http.sslVerify=false clone https://github.com/sitemule/ILEastic.git .
-cd  /prj/fastAPI
+cd  /prj/FastAPI
 ```

 And then use the python package manger to install the required framework and tooling: